omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-started chapter 3 section 4.
+reading chapter 3 section 5.
-Should start from 3.5 page 110.
+Should start from 3.5 page 116.